JEKYLL-WEB-TEMPLATES/raichur.github.io/favorites.md

 ---

 <div class="faves" markdown="1">
 Here are my favorite books, blogs, MOOC & video sites, and podcasts.
-All of these are listed in random order (refresh for proof).
+The order is random.

 ## Books
 I normally read 1-2 books a week.
 Here are a few of my favorites.